Cancerleo/Food-Recipe-Client/README.md

 work on branches for the new features create pull request and merge it myself, this is for my practice working with branches write good commit

+## Server Repo
+The server side of this project is an Express server connected to a Sequelize database [Click here for more details](https://github.com/Cancerleo/Food-Recipe-Server)